Ashmit-Tyagi/Azure-DevOps/README.md

 **4. Managing artifact packaging, versioning, and release pipelines for structured deployments**

 **5. Building automation workflows that reflect enterprise-grade DevOps standards and real-world practices**

+### Notes

+**1. Classic Editor vs YAML: I used the Classic Editor to focus on the concepts and tooling integration rather than syntax, but YAML pipelines offer more flexibility and scalability in production environments.**

+**2. Local Agent Setup: Running the pipeline on a self-hosted Ubuntu agent gave me more control and flexibility, though hosted agents are often better for scalability.**

+**3. Security First: Integrating TFSEC and TFLint early reinforced the principle of “shift-left security”, catching misconfigurations before deployment.**

+**4. Cost Awareness: Infracost provided clear visibility into infrastructure expenses, which is critical in real-world enterprise environments (FinOps).**

+**5. Artifacts & Releases: Publishing artifacts and consuming them in a release pipeline taught me the importance of traceability and version control in CI/CD workflows.**

+**6. Practical Takeaway: Even without containerization in this version, the pipeline is a strong foundation for future CD expansion into Docker/Kubernetes.**

 <img width="1920" height="1200" alt="Screenshot from 2025-08-30 20-46-48" src="https://github.com/user-attachments/assets/63a633a1-73ee-444b-8a2f-633fa61cb878" />